By Martín Zangl – Android Developer at Santex

 For example, we could define two threads with two handlers to send messages to each other.

 For instance, what if for one of the threads in the Main Thread, we could send update messages to UI widgets and notify them of something that happens in the other thread?
 Remember, if we are just using a simple pattern like an observer pattern and notifying every change directly to the UI, it won’t work because we are trying to change the state of view object from a thread other than the main thread.
 In that case, we could post the result or intermediate results on the handler registered to the main thread.
 In other words, we have an Activity, we declare a new Handler, that handler would be associated to the Main Thread, that is, the main looper, so every time we send a message from another thread, the handler will post the message in the message queue, then the looper will process that message by sending it to the registered handler.
 Then we can update some UI widgets.

 This is a pretty clean solution, but it becomes very difficult to handle the UI widgets’ lifecycle.
 That is to say, when a configuration change happens or when the user changes the context often.

 The worst case scenario is when a configuration change happens, because in that case a new instance of the activity will be created.
 It would be even worse if we had references for any particular view on those messages; in that case the reference cannot be garbage collected and we’d just be leaking memory.

 More in detail, every time that a configuration change happens two new messages are posted to the looper queue, one is

 RELAUNCH_ACTIVITY and this is what happens after that message is processed:

 onResume()on that new activity instance.

-In the case that we send messages from other threads to the main thread, we have be careful.
+In the case of sending messages from other threads to the main thread, we have to be careful.
 We cannot predict in which activity instance we are posting those messages.